-So the couple really aren’t my clients if they don’t sign the contract?
+So the couple really isn't my client if they don’t sign the contract?

 Not legally.
 Maybe.

-So no, the couple are not always legally your clients; however, from a business and customer service standpoint, they are your “non-legal clients” that you need to make happy, as well as the signing party that you are in privity with.
+So no, the couple is not always legally your client; however, from a business and customer service standpoint, they are your “non-legal clients” that you need to make happy, as well as the signing party that you are in privity with.

 So how do I balance the demands of the party I’m in privity with when it varies from the wedding couple?